Design. Photograph. Edit. Create a keepsake.

 Yearbook: Publication Design II

-(This class counts for an Arts credit.)
 In this course, students take part in designing the form and content of the annual book.
 They learn more about the central principles of design: shape, line, color, repetition and balance.
-They also dive more deeply into what makes good photography and why in yearbook photography we emphasize faces, action, context and emotion, as well as practicing shooting and choosing photos to create strong page layouts.
+They also dive more deeply into what makes good photography and why in yearbook photography we emphasize faces, action, context and emotion.
+And they practice shooting and choosing photos to create strong page layouts.

 Prerequisite: Publication Design I